 Corporate Governance Code

-The Directors recognise the importance of sound corporate governance and confirm that although compliance with the UK Corporate Governance Code is not compulsory for AIM companies, they intend to comply with the Quoted Companies Alliance (“QCA”) Corporate Governance Guidelines (as devised by the QCA in consultation with a number of significant institutional small company investors), to the extent appropriate and practicable for a company of its nature and size.
+The Directors recognise the importance of sound corporate governance and has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Guidelines (as devised by the QCA in consultation with a number of significant institutional small company investors).
+Please see the Chairman’s Corporate Governance Statement at the end of this page.

 The Board comprises six Directors of which three are executives and three non-executives, and reflects a blend of different experience and backgrounds.
 The Board considers three directors to be independent.